DarrachBarneveld/Project3-CodeInstitute/README.md

 ### Code
 Credit to [Berat Zorlu](https://github.com/beratzorlu/python-quiz) for the typing animation and colours.
 By understanding his code I was able to implement a typing and colour scheme to my project.

+Credit to [Berat Zorlu](https://github.com/beratzorlu/python-quiz) for his readme.
+This readme was used as a template on how correct display bugs and fixes in markup.

 Credit to [useriasminna](https://github.com/useriasminna/american_pizza_order_system) for the clearing console commands to give a fresh terminal screen to present user data.